GUPTHA-MADDULA/Nodejs-web-app/README.md

 ##  Operations Summary

-Here is a summary of the steps we performed During the CI/CD:
+Here is a summary of the steps i performed During the CI/CD:

 1. Verified all files were in place: `index.js`, `app.test.js`, `package.json`, `Dockerfile`, and workflow YAML.
-2. Wrote and tested the Node.js application using Express.
+2. Writed and tested the Node.js application using Express.
 3. Created and tested `app.test.js` using Jest and Supertest.
 4. Fixed "Jest did not exit" warning by properly exporting `app` and avoiding unclosed resources.
-5. Built and ran Docker image locally to ensure app runs on port 3000.
+5. Built and run Docker image locally to ensure app runs on port 3000.
 6. Created a GitHub Actions workflow (`main.yml`) for CI/CD.
 7. Installed required secrets (`DOCKER_USERNAME`, `DOCKER_PASSWORD`) in GitHub.
 8. Resolved Jest permission error using `chmod +x`.
-19. Successfully ran GitHub Actions workflow — code tested, Docker image built and pushed.
+9. Successfully ran GitHub Actions workflow — code tested, Docker image built and pushed.

 ---